rsefer/dotfiles/README.md

 # Dotfiles

 Based on the work of many.
 Originally inspired by [Zach Holman](https://github.com/holman/dotfiles).

 Hammerspoon config used to be included here but is now in a [separate repository](https://github.com/rsefer/hammerspoon-config).

+Raycast config used to be included here but is now in a [separate repository](https://github.com/rsefer/raycast-config).

 ## Initial Setup